ON THIS PAGE:

 Participants must supply their own paints and other materials (though easels and tables are provided).
 A list of materials needed is available here.
 A wide range of participants, ranging from beginners to established, award-winning artists, has found these workshops valuable.

-Workshops last five or six days.
-They are sometimes given in my Stellenbosch studio, and sometimes elsewhere.
-(Contact me if you would like to host one of my workshops somewhere else).
+Workshops usually last five days; if less, this is indicated in the title.
+I give most of them in my Stellenbosch studio, and some elsewhere.
+(Contact me if you would like to help me bring one of my workshops to your area).

 Each course has a maximum of ten participants, so space is limited.